 The Office has consistently enjoyed the reputation of being one of the finest public law offices in the country.
 Its alumni include judges, legal scholars and authors, as well as business and political leaders.
 Office alumni include former California Governor, Attorney General and Assemblyman George Deukmejian, retired Signal Oil President and Chairman Forrest N. Shumway, former U.S. Secretary of the Army and State Assemblyman Louis Caldera, former Fair Political Practices Commission Chairman John H. Larson, and Presiding Judge Kevin Brazile, and Professor Arvo Van Alstyne, the principal author of the California Government Tort Claims Act.

-Since the inception of the Office in 1913, there have been fourteen County Counsels.
+Since the inception of the Office in 1913, there have been sixteen County Counsels.